paynow/docs/docs/java_quickstart.md

 ## Initiating a mobile based transaction
 A mobile transaction is a transaction made using mobile money e.g. using Ecocash

-> Note: Mobile based transactions currently only work for Ecocash with Econet numbers
+> Note: Mobile based transactions currently only work for Ecocash with Econet numbers and OneMoney with Netone numbers

 Create a new payment using the `createPayment(...)` method that requires a unique merchant reference and the email address of the user making the payment.